Cyndi Lauper: Legacy

-"Time After Time" has been covered by over a hundred artists and was ranked at No. 22 on Rolling Stone's 100 Best Songs of the Past 25 Years and at No. 19 on VH1's 100 Greatest Songs of the 80s.
+"Time After Time" has been covered by over a hundred artists and was ranked at number 22 on Rolling Stone's 100 Best Songs of the Past 25 Years and at number 19 on VH1's 100 Greatest Songs of the 80s.

 "She Bop", the third single from She's So Unusual, is the first and only top ten song to directly mention a gay porn magazine.
-An ode to masturbation, it was included in the PMRC's "Filthy Fifteen" list that led to the parental advisory sticker appearing on recordings thought to be unsuitable for young listeners.
+An ode to masturbation, it was included in the PMRC's "Filthy Fifteen" list that led to the Parental Advisory sticker appearing on recordings thought to be unsuitable for young listeners.
 In a retrospective, Rolling Stone ranked it the 36th best song of 1984, praising its unusual playfulness regarding sexuality.

 "True Colors" is a gay anthem, after which True Colors United, which advocates for runaway and homeless LGBT youth, is named.